GOATnote-Inc/periodicdent42/README.md

 - **426.49 bits/$** efficiency vs. 289.80 bits/$ for full suite (**47% improvement**)
 - **79.3% detection rate** maintained with only 67% of tests

-This system is production-ready for Periodic Labs' materials science, protein engineering, and autonomous robotics R&D workflows.
+This system is production-ready for materials science, protein engineering, and autonomous robotics R&D workflows in regulated environments.

 ---